Book lodges in the Amboseli National Park DIRECTLY WITH US

 Taita hills is a useful base for a visit to Lake Jipe which has protection as part of Tsavo West National Park.
 The Lake, bisected by the border with Tanzania is a favourite haunt of bird watchers and the National Park provides boats for ardent ornithologists.
 In the lake area there is, surprisingly, a herd of Grevy's zebra, translocated from northern Kenya in 1977.

-Salt Lick Safari Lodgesaltlick
+Salt Lick Safari Lodge

-Taita Hills Safari Lodgetaitahillsafarilodge
+Taita Hills Safari Lodge

 Other Includes: